 Recommendations for reappointments shall be made to the Provost by the Dean with the advice of an Evaluation Committee.
-(See Provost's language for a description of the University of Virginia's reappointments policy for AGF.)
+(See PROV-004, Employment of Academic General Faculty Members for a description of the University of Virginia's reappointments policy for AGF.)